The Jubilee Centre

 Mindfulness/ Yoga- Self-awareness and calming is a big focus in the Centre.
 Children need to be able to self-regulate and manage their emotions to be in the 'green zone'- ready to learn.
 This helps self-awareness and promotes positive mental health

-Story Circle - A speech and language approach to asking and answering questions about stories, building up understanding of who, where, what happened and when so that they are then able to write stories
+Story Circle/ Sensory stories - A speech and language approach to asking and answering questions about stories, building up understanding of who, where, what happened and when so that they are then able to write stories

-Colourful Semantics- A programme using colours linked to nouns, verbs and adjectives to enable children to develop their writing skills
+Colourful Semantics- A programme using colours linked to nouns, verbs and adjectives to enable children to develop their sentence construction and writing skills.